Theresa-Nguyen/redhat-mw-cloud-quickstart/wildfly-standalone-centos/README.md

     - **DNS Label Prefix** - DNS Label for the Public IP.
 Must be lowercase.
 It should match with the following regular expression: ^[a-z][a-z0-9-]{1,61}[a-z0-9]$ or it will raise an error.

-    - **Wildfly Username** - User name for Wildfly Manager.
+    - **Wildfly Username** - Username for Wildfly Console Manager.

-    - **Wildfly Password** - User account password for Wildfly Manager.
+    - **Wildfly Password** - User account password for Wildfly Console Manager.

     - **SSH Key Data** - Generate an SSH key using Puttygen and provide the data here.

-    - Leave the rest of the Parameter Value as it is and proceed.
+    - Leave the rest of the Parameter Value (artifacts and location) as is and proceed to purchase.

 ## Deployment Time